Facing decline, Japan's pachinko industry tries offering a clean, well-lighted place

 "We're trying to change the image of pachinko as loud, smoke-ridden and male-dominated," said Tomoko Murouchi, a spokeswoman for one of the largest operators, Dynam Japan Holdings.

-Dynam, which has 371 pachinko parlors around Japan, is building new game centers with higher ceilings, smoke-free zones and ventilators, with dividers between machines for privacy.
+Dynam, which has 371 pachinko parlours around Japan, is building new game centres with higher ceilings, smoke-free zones and ventilators, with dividers between machines for privacy.

 'COME ALONE AND FOCUS'